Current status of MSSM Higgs sector with LHC 13 TeV data: Heavy Higgs decay to SUSY states

 \subsection{Heavy Higgs decaying to Electroweakinos}

-In the MSSM parameter space, there exists certain regions with intermediate $\tan\beta$ ($\sim$ 5 - 15), where the heavy Higgs couplings to the SM particles become very small ~\cite{Barman:2016kgt} and non-SM decays are appreciable.
-In the presence of light electroweakinos, and if kinematically allowed, these heavy Higgs bosons can decay to charginos and neutralinos with a significantly high branching fraction\footnote{For detailed study on heavy Higgs decay to electroweakinos see Refs.~\cite{Ananthanarayan:2015fwa,Barman:2016kgt}.}.
+In the MSSM parameter space, there exist certain regions with intermediate $\tan\beta$ ($\sim$~5 - 15) where the heavy Higgs coupling to SM particles become very small~\cite{Barman:2016kgt} and non-SM decays are appreciable.
+In the presence of light electroweakinos, and if kinematically allowed, these heavy Higgs bosons can decay to charginos and neutralinos with a significantly high branching fraction\footnote{For detailed study on heavy Higgs decay to electroweakinos see Refs.~\cite{Ananthanarayan:2015fwa,Barman:2016kgt,Gori:2018pmk}.}.
 These `ino' decay modes crucially depend on the gaugino-higgsino mixing, or precisely on the composition of these electroweakino states.
 The heavy Higgs bosons will couple with the charginos and neutralinos if and only if the electroweakinos are admixture of the higgsinos and gauginos (bino or wino).
 For higgsino-dominated or gaugino-dominated scenarios these couplings are highly suppressed.
-It may be noted that direct electroweakino searches at LHC \cite{Aad:2014vma,Aad:2015eda,Aad:2014yka,Aad:2015jqa} have obtained strong bounds on electroweakino masses, especially searches in the chargino-neutralino pair production channel, which provides the most stringent bounds.
-For a neutralino LSP of mass $\approx~100-150~{\rm GeV}$, and for a degenerate wino-like $\chi_{2}^{0}$ and $\chi_{1}^{\pm}$, the lower limits on the masses of these NLSP is $\approx 300~{\rm GeV}$.
-These mass bounds disfavour heavy Higgs mass below $\approx~400-450~{\rm GeV}$ to produce a visible `ino' final state due to kinematic reasons.
-However, in certain regions of parameter space, it is possible to obtain a nearly-degenerate LSP and NLSP, and within such scenarios, the above mentioned limit does not apply.
+It may be noted that direct electroweakino searches at LHC \cite{Aad:2014vma,Aad:2015eda,Aad:2014yka,Aad:2015jqa} have obtained strong bounds on electroweakino masses, especially searches in the chargino-neutralino pair production channel, which are the most stringent ones.
+For a neutralino LSP of mass $\sim100-150$ GeV and for a degenerate wino-like $\chi_{2}^{0}$ and $\chi_{1}^{\pm}$, the lower limit on the masses of these NLSPs is $\sim300$ GeV.
+These mass bounds disfavour heavy Higgs mass below $\sim400-450$ GeV to produce a visible `ino' final state due to kinematic reasons.
+However, in certain regions of parameter space, it is possible to obtain a nearly-degenerate LSP and NLSP, and within such scenarios the above mentioned limit does not apply.

 The couplings of the heavy Higgs bosons with the charginos and neutralinos are parametrized by the wino, bino and higgsino mass parameters.
-We perform a random scan varying these gaugino and higgsino mass parameters and $\tan{\beta}$, while keeping the other parameters fixed, to study the heavy Higgs to `ino' decay modes.
+We perform a random scan varying the gaugino and higgsino mass parameters and $\tan{\beta}$, while keeping the other parameters fixed, to study the heavy Higgs to `ino' decay modes.
 We fix $M_A$ at 600 GeV, while the slepton and the squark masses are fixed at a much higher value such that the decay of the heavy Higgs bosons to the sleptons and squarks are kinematically forbidden.